National Geographic Logo

 National Geographic LogoNational Geographic Logo PNG

-The National Geographic logo opens the door to the light and beautiful world of nature.
-Behind the emblem are journeys, exciting adventures, and new information that shows how amazing our planet is.
+The National Geographic emblem opens the door to a bright and beautiful world of nature, behind the emblem lie journeys, thrilling adventures, and new information showing how amazing our planet is.

 National Geographic: Brand overview